dwilding/frogtab/README.md

     See `verifyUserAndAppendMessages()` in [main.js](app/main.js).

+## Customizing the placeholder text of your personal link

+By default, the placeholder text of your personal link is "Send to your inbox…".
+You can override the default placeholder text to help you identify the device that you're sending tasks to.

+To override the default placeholder text, add `/{text}` to the end of your personal link, where `{text}` is your preferred placeholder text.
+Make sure that any special characters in the placeholder text are correctly [percent-encoded](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding) in your personal link.
+For example, to use "Send to Linux desktop…" as the placeholder text, add `/Send%20to%20Linux%20desktop%E2%80%A6` to the end of your personal link.

+To override the default placeholder text and automatically use the correct encoding, open your personal link in your browser, then enter `setPlaceholder("Custom placeholder text")` in the web console.

 ## Using your personal link from JavaScript

 After registering your device, you can use the JavaScript SDK to send messages to your device: